 There is no foreign direct investment limit or foreign ownership restrictions for a company that wishes to apply for the license.

-Data from the SEC’s website shows that as at 13 June 2017, there are 25 asset management firms, which have been granted the license, and which are operating in Thailand.
-According to the annual report of 2016 prepared by the SEC, asset management firms, which are subsidiaries of 12 commercial banks, accounted for 94% of the market share.
+Data from the SEC’s website shows that as of June 24, 2019, there are 26 licensed asset management firms, which are operating in Thailand.
+While the 2018 annual report prepared by the SEC has not been released, according to the annual report of 2017 prepared by the SEC, asset management firms accounted for a combined market share of 88%.

 Athistha (Nop) Chitranukroh